 You don’t have to sell, to, er, sell. change your attitude to selling.
 The misconception of what selling is, that selling is not for ‘us’ but ‘them’, and that “I don’t know how to sell”, is the cause for many lost sales by you.
-These reps could be technicians, in customer service and even accountants.
+These reps could be technicians, staff in customer service, and even accountants.
 So, because you say you cannot sell, here are four things you can do.

 The buying company orders twenty five high-end smartphones.
 The members of staff at the back office of the selling firm engage with the buyer to see the sale through as regards delivery and payment.
 Instead of blindly packaging and dispatching the phones, the simple observation, “The phones would look even better if they had covers,” (or “last longer if they had screen protectors”) could get you an extra sale.
 So too the question, “May we send you a quote for phone covers branded in your company colours for you to consider?”
 No slickness, no fast talk, just a genuine observation and/or question on how value will be added to the buyer.
 With no feeling of pressure from the buyer’s end, odds are they’ll say yes.
 And another sale is made.

 This is perhaps the most powerful technique you can use to sell, without selling.
-While busy installing the company wide software or system, the technician (while tightening a screw) points this out: “The way your network was installed has been overtaken by time.
+While busy installing the company wide software or system, the technician (while tightening a screw) points out: “The way your network was installed has been overtaken by time.
 Whereas your system is compatible with ours now, in about six months there’ll be a mismatch.
 You see, this junction box, here?
 It’ll give way because it will have outlived its usefulness.
 Accessing it has taken us a day; why don’t we replace it now when we can than when we must?
 It’ll save you a day of work disruption and an avoidable cost.
 May I ask your sales team to get in touch with you?”